 2. Choose the Right Variety

 There are 4 basic types of strawberries.
 June bearing, day neutral, everbearing and the tiny, but delicious, alpine strawberries.
 If you want to preserve strawberries, June bearing produces the largest crop at one time.

-If you want to enjoy your strawberries for a longer stretch than just June, choose day neutral or everbearing.
-Day neutral berries produce a small crop throughout the season.
-Everbearing aren’t really everbearing; they produce 2 - 3 crops per season, which are a little smaller in yield than what you’d get from June bearing.
+If you want to enjoy your strawberries for a longer stretch than just June, choose day-neutral or everbearing.
+Day-neutral berries produce a small crop throughout the season.
+Everbearing aren’t really everbearing; they produce 2 - 3 harvests per season, which are a little smaller in yield than what you would get from June bearing strawberries.